githubXin89/GCFA/README.md

-# GCFA
+# CMGN
-Source code and datasets for paper "Graph-Guided Cross-Modal Feature Alignment for Robust VI-reID"
+Source code and datasets for paper "CMGN: Cross-modality Multi-Feature Graph-guided Network for VI-reID"

 The code and the dataset will be released soon.